Good Drivers are Good for Business

 Improving the quality of driving in your business takes time as you must engage, educate, and then encourage behavioural change with drivers.
 That said, the benefits of doing so are significant.

-Poor quality driving affects your business in several ways.
-This includes:
+Poor quality driving affects your business in several ways:

 Your drivers can damage the reputation of your business through accidents as well as by aggressive or discourteous driving.
 Your reputation can also be affected in other ways.
 For example, poor driving increases the amount of maintenance you must perform on vehicles in your fleet, keeping them off the road for longer.
 This can affect the service you provide to customers which has an impact on your business reputation.